 In contrast to traditional case management approaches, the Care Transitions Intervention is a self-management model.
-The Care Transitions Program has modeled national Medicare data sets to demonstrate the frequency with which older adults making care transitions across settings will experience another transition in the near future.
-In other words, for most of these individuals, there will be a "next time".
+The model draws from principles of adult learning and uses simulation to facilitate skill transfer to enhance self-management As many of these patients are likely to experience another transition in the near future, the Care Transitions Intervention aims to address both the patient's current and future needs.

 Using qualitative techniques, the Care Transitions Program worked with older adults to identify the key self-management skills needed to assert a more active role in their care.
-Next a Transition Coach was introduced to help impart these skills and help the individual and the family caregiver become more confident in this new role.
+Next a Transitions Coach was introduced to help impart these skills and help the individual and the family caregiver become more confident in this new role.
 Although critics are quick to point out that this is only applicable to highly educated or motivated patients, our studies have shown that most patients and family caregivers are able to become engaged and do considerably more for themselves.
 In essence, the model involves making an investment in helping patients and family caregivers become more comfortable and competent in participating in their care during care transitions.
-Five months after the Transition Coach signed off, these patients continued to remain out of the hospital demonstrating a sustained effect from coaching.